CityOfLosAngeles/best-practices/spatial-analysis-basics.md

     'bucket-name', 's3_filename.geojson')
 ```

-Additional general information about various file types can be found in the [Data Management best practices](./data-management.md).
+Additional general information about various file types can be found in the [Data Management section](./data-management.md).

 ## Setting and Projecting Coordinate Reference System